The Teaching Mentor Program for Graduate Students

 Four graduate students will be assigned to a Mentor Group.
 Each group member commits to attending an organizational meeting, engaging in reciprocal observations of their colleagues’ teaching and providing written and verbal feedback to their colleagues during a final feedback meeting.

-Please note: Graduate students or postdoctoral fellows not actively TAing or TAing in a role with limited student contact (i.e. marking) may register for the Program at any time.
-We will arrange for these participants to engage in an alternative teaching opportunity.
+Please note: Graduate students or postdoctoral fellows not actively TAing or TAing in a role with limited student contact (i.e. marking) may register for the Program.
+We will arrange for these participants to engage in an mock teaching opportunity.

 The Teaching Mentor Program for Graduate Students is one of five components necessary to complete Western's Certificate in University Teaching and Learning.